krosa/kyladelrosario/_pages/about.md

 ## About this site

-I started this site as a blog where I could document my thoughts on writing, editing, designing, and living.
-I try to learn new things every day, and I'd like to share these with you.
+I started this site as a blog where I could document what I've learned and what I'm currently learning.

 ## Contact me